YSJ, Academic Development Programme

 • Walter Rodney (1972) ‘Colonialism as a system for underdeveloping Africa’, in How Europe Underdeveloped Africa (excerpt available here) – and/or, listen to this Verso podcast with Robin D.G.
 Kelley and Kevin Ochieng Okoth (1 hr 10 mins)

-Session 7, Wednesday 30th April, 12-1pm
+Session 6, Wednesday 30th April, 12-1pm (rescheduled from 28th March)

 On racial capitalism and (anti-)imperialism:

-Session 8, Friday 6th June, 12-1pm
+Session 8, Friday 5th September, 12-1pm (rescheduled from July)

-Decolonising anti-racism?:
+Decolonising anti-racism?

-• Arun Kundnani (2023) What is Anti-Racism and Why It Means Anti-Capitalism, ‘Introduction’, pp. 1-7 and chapter 13, pp.241-251 or listen to this New Economics podcast (39 mins), or watch this Verso vlog (30 mins)
+• Arun Kundnani (2023) What is Anti-Racism and Why It Means Anti-Capitalism, ideally ‘Introduction’, pp. 1-7, Chapter 5, ‘Racism is a Structure’, pp.74-91, and Chapter 13, ‘A Darker Red’, pp.241-251 (Ebook here) or listen to Kundnani on this New Economics podcast (39 mins), or watch this Verso vlog (30 mins)

 Discussing Decolonisation Reading Group logo